Skip to contents

 slim

 Logical.
-Optional, defaults to FALSE.
+Optional, defaults to TRUE.
 If TRUE, do not include $tabs_file1 and $tabs_file2 in output list.

 quiet